Rainbow Six Siege Nomad: what she can do and how to use her

 Should I pick Nomad?

 When you have a team that includes the likes of Ash, Thermite, or Hibana, Nomad is an obvious combination that should always be taken.
-She’s not a bad option if they’re not on your team, but she’s most effectively used when coupled with the Stun Grenades.
+She’s not a bad option if they’re not on your team, but she’s most effectively used now as a stopgap against roaming players, or support for a breach.
+You can still use the combination of Airjab and Stun grenades, provided your teammates have them, and it can be incredibly effective at flushing out any defenders hiding at an objective.

 So you want to know why taking out the enemy’s abilities and traps is a vital thing for Nomad players to consider?
 You can look at our main Rainbow Six: Siege operators guide which has links to each individual operator, as well as an overview on the more universally useful ones and which ones beginners should consider learning.